klembot/chapbook/guide/text-and-links/text-formatting.md

 ## Code Blocks Don't Behave As You Might Expect

 There's a popular extension to Markdown that allows entry of long stretches of monospaced text, often computer code, by placing three backticks (<code>```</code>) on a line by itself, then text, the another set of three backticks.
 Chapbook uses this convention to allow embedding JavaScript code into a passage.
-This is discussed in more detail in *TBD*, but for now, remember that Markdown code blocks do not display as you might expect.
+This is discussed in more detail in [Using JavaScript in Passages][js-in-passages], but for now, remember that Markdown code blocks do not display as you might expect.

 If you would like to display a long stretch of monospaced text, put `<code>` and `</code>` around it: